iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

     prepareStatement(sql: string): ECSqlStatement;
     // @beta
     pullAndMergeChanges(requestContext: AuthorizedClientRequestContext, version?: IModelVersion): Promise<void>;
-    // Warning: (ae-incompatible-release-tags) The symbol "pushChanges" is marked as @beta, but its signature references "ChangeSetDescriber" which is marked as @internal
-    //
     // @beta
     pushChanges(requestContext: AuthorizedClientRequestContext, describer?: ChangeSetDescriber): Promise<void>;
     query(ecsql: string, bindings?: any[] | object, options?: PageOptions): AsyncIterableIterator<any>;